douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

 ## Usage
 1. After running the script, the tool will automatically open in your standard web browser at `http://localhost:6274`.
-2. Ensure the following pre-chosen alternatives are selected:
+2. Ensure the following alternatives are selected:
    - **Transport Type:** STDIO
    - **Command:** fastmcp
    - **Arguments:** run server.py